-Our engagement with companies are informed by evidence-based analysis and research.
-We produce extensive research on ESG issues, providing our members with detailed insights into material investment issues, market practices and ASX300 companies.
+ACSI’s research is the foundation of our work.
+We produce high-quality, evidence-based research on material ESG issues, providing our members with detailed insights into investment issues, market practices and ASX300 companies.

-Our research also supports our advocacy work and underpins our voting advice to members.
+Our research informs our company engagement, supports our advocacy work and underpins voting advice to members.

-Our research includes long-running annual projects including our CEO Pay in ASX200 Companies report, which has been tracking CEO remuneration for 18 years, calculating and investigating realised pay (including cash and the value of equity vested during the year).
+Our CEO Pay in ASX200 Companies report has tracked CEO remuneration for 22 years, and is unique for calculating and investigating not just reported pay, but realised pay, including cash and the value of equity vested during the year.

 2022’s ESG reporting trends in the ASX200 is an evolution of ACSI’s sustainability reporting research, which began 15 years ago.
 Back then, few listed companies provided information about ESG practice and performance, but over time, the quality and detail of reporting on material ESG issues have progressively risen.
 Now, providing investors with ESG disclosures is the norm rather than the exception in the ASX200, but gaps remain.